 Dry air can inflame your nasal passages and take your standard allergies to a full-blown sinus infection in in just a few days.
 Furthermore, too much humidity can stimulate the growth of dust mites and microbes, making your allergy symptoms even worse.

 Help boost the quality of your indoor air with D.A.
-Bennett Service Experts Heating & Air Conditioning.
+Bennett Service Experts.
 Call now for an in-home air quality analysis and we’ll help you choose the ideal system for your home.